defi-wonderland/aztec-handbook/docs/background/UTXOs.md

 # UTXOs

-A UTXO (Unspent Transaction Output) is a cryptographically private record representing a commitment to a value (e.g. a token amount or a state) that has not yet been spent.
+A UTXO (Unspent Transaction Output) is a cryptographic record representing a commitment to a value (e.g. a token amount or a state) that has not yet been spent.
 Inspired by Bitcoin's model, Aztec uses UTXOs to represent discrete state fragments that are consumed and replaced by new UTXOs in a transaction.

 Each UTXO contains: